Canker Sores and Cold Sores

 Canker sores tend to stop being painful after a few days.
 They disappear after a week or two.
 However, if canker sores become too painful or fail to clear up on their own, we can provide laser treatment for instant relief.

 Cold sores are blisters rather than ulcers.
 They form near the mouth — around the lips, under the nose, or on the chin.
-They are caused by a virus, meaning they are contagious.
+They are caused by a virus and they are contagious.
 Cold sores may appear when you are stressed, you have a fever, or even when you spend time in the sun.
 They tend to occur anywhere between twice a year to every month.

 You may be able to treat cold sores with over-the-counter medications.
 If these fail, we can prescribe an antiviral cream.